SynapseProject/synapse.docs/docs/run/setup.md

 |-|-
 |NodeUrl|[Optional] When configuring a Controller, populate the URI value for where this Controller sends work by default.
 When executing Plans, the Start method allows a Node URL parameter, so it's possible to specify/override this setting per Start call.  **Note:** If you do not specify a default setting here, you must supply a NodeUrl per Plan execution.
 |SignPlan|Specifies whether to sign the Plan with a hash value.
 |Assemblies|A list of ApiControllers to dynamically load into the Synapse Controller execution space; provides for custom URI implementations.
-Specify as library:classname.
+Specify as just library name.
 |Dal|Specifies the type of Data Access Layer to invoke.
 See [Controller Data Access Layer](dal "Controller Data Access Layer") for details.

 #### Assemblies Subfolder